scionproto/scion/doc/manuals/control.rst

       ..
 Warning::
-         This should be set to ``true``, unless your service orchestration ensures that failures of the dispatcher trigger a restart of :program:`control` also.
+         This should be set to ``true``, unless your service orchestration ensures that failures of the dispatcher also trigger a restart of :program:`control`.

 .. object:: features